The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Hi!

 I'm a freelance eyewear designer in Edinburgh, exiled from my beloved Perthshire.
-I also run a website about Scotland's many standing stones and stone circles:
+I also run a website which includes a section on Scotland's many standing stones, stone circles and other old things:

 Some things I like: